rkuskopf/ap-reps_repo_scaffold/ai/context/06-outstanding-issues.md

 ### B1.
 Mobile menu, are not mix blend and are appearing just white.
 **Status:** 🐞 bug
-**Origin:** Deliverable 2, commit: 'merge from mix-2' **Observed:** Mobile hamburger menu is white, and the menu overlay is wrong.
-**Goal:** this needs to be black, with no mix blend applyied **Notes:** mix blend is required for the #header nav 'dev copy', but not the hero text below it
+**Origin:** Deliverable 2, commit: 'merge from mix-2' **Observed:** Mobile hamburger menu is white, and the menu overlay is see through **Goal:** hamburger needs to be visible, like the site title on the left. the overlay menu needs to have a solid background so the menu items can be seen **Notes:** mix blend is required for the #header nav 'dev copy', but not the hero text below it